 The monthly price change of a property in Scotland

 Estimates for the most recent months are provisional and are likely to be updated as more data is included.
-The house price index for June 2021 reflects transactions that took place up to the end of June.
-Some caution is needed when interpreting the latest annual price increases given the low numbers of transactions in June 2020.
+The house price index for June 2022 reflects transactions that took place up to the end of June.

-Comparing with the previous month, house prices in Scotland increased by 2.4 per cent between May 2021 and June 2021.
+Comparing with the previous month, house prices in Scotland increased by 2.2% between May 2022 and June 2022.

-The volume of residential sales in Scotland in April 2021 was 7,007, an increase of 199.4 per cent on the original provisional estimate for April 2020.
-This compares with increases of 111.8 per cent in England, 85.2 per cent in Wales, and 41.8 per cent in Northern Ireland (Quarter 1 – 2021 compared with the same quarter in the previous year).
+The volume of residential sales in Scotland in April 2022 was 8,482, an increase of 21.1 per cent on the original provisional estimate for April 2021.
+This compares with decreases of 1.9 per cent in England and an increase of 9.6 per cent in Wales to April 2022, whilst sales volumes decreased by 19.3 per cent in Northern Ireland when analysing Quarter 1 – 2022 relative to the same quarter in the previous year.

-In Scotland, Detached properties showed the largest increase in average house price, rising by 14.2 per cent in the year to June 2021 to £307,453, although this figure may have been affected by the low numbers of transactions recorded in June 2020.
-Flatted properties showed the smallest increase, rising by 9.0 per cent in the year to June 2021 to £120,893.
+In Scotland, detached properties showed the biggest increase out of all property types, rising by 17.2 per cent in the year to June 2022 to £353,025.
+Flatted properties showed the smallest increase, rising by 7.4 per cent in the year to June 2022 to £130,111.

-Average price increases were recorded in 31 out of 32 local authorities, when comparing prices with the previous year.
-The largest increase was in East Renfrewshire where the average price increased by 22.0 per cent to £254,771.
-The smallest increase was recorded in Angus, where the average price increased by 1.8 per cent to £150,819.
+Average price increases were recorded in 32 local authorities, when comparing prices with the previous year.
+The largest increase was in East Ayrshire where the average price increased by 22.4 per cent to £125,911.
+The smallest increase was recorded in City of Aberdeen, where the average price increased by 2.1 per cent to £147,182.

-In June 2021, the highest-priced area to purchase a property was City of Edinburgh, where the average price was £302,936.
-In contrast, the lowest-priced area to purchase a property was East Ayrshire, where the average price was £103,630.
+In June 2022, the highest-priced area to purchase a property was City of Edinburgh, where the average price was £326,703.
+In contrast, the lowest-priced area to purchase a property was Inverclyde, where the average price was £116,007.